A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 We next consider the reverse step 2, as in the previous section, where $\xi$ varies from $\xi_{B}$ to $\xi_{A}$ while $\lambda$ is kept fixed at $\lambda_{B}$ for the integration of Eq.~(\ref{eq:dQi2}):

-In this step, entropy is produced.
-Taking the exponential of both sides of the resulting expression and performing a statistical average over many realizations of reverse step 2, each initialized from the equilibrium distribution $P_i(B)$, we obtain:
+In this step, entropy is produced (we also recall that no work is performed).
+Taking the exponential of both sides of the resulting expression and performing a statistical average over many realizations of reverse step 2, each initialized from the equilibrium distribution $P_{i}(B)$, we obtain:

 Statistical averaging is once again performed over the restricted sub-phase space of step 2.
-In this extension in phase, we apply Eq.~(\ref{eq:dQ'i14}), noting that $(\Delta F)_{\lambda_{B}} = 0$ (or we used directly Crooks'relation~(\ref{eq:Crooks2})), to obtain:
+In this sub-volume of phase space, we apply Eq.~(\ref{eq:dQ'i14}), noting that $(\Delta F)_{\lambda_{B}} = 0$ (or we used directly Crooks'relation~(\ref{eq:Crooks2})), to obtain: